 — Open gifts, play a game, or do an activity.

 — Consider the theme, or consider doing a more immersive activity.
-Maybe the couple have become avid cooks during COVID (or wish they had).
+Maybe the couple have become avid cooks since moving in together.
 Have everyone cook a recipe together and let guests know ahead of time what they need.

 — End the party with a toast or two and wish the couple well!